Last Updated and Effective: December 21, 2018

 - To Contact You.
 We may use your Personal Information to contact you.
 Using your contact information, we may also send you e-mail messages under the following circumstances, among others:

-- To provide the Services.
+- To Provide Services.
 User Data may be used to fulfill your requests for our Services and to provide account access, service notifications, and for other purposes related to use of the Site and Services and other offerings.

 - To Improve Operations.
 User Data is used in connection with marketing, operating and improving our Services, creating new services or offerings, support, troubleshooting, and debugging.